travis-ci/docs-travis-ci-com/user/multi-os.md

 The feature described in this document is considered beta.
 Some features may not work as described.

+### Manual intervention required
+This feature needs to be enabled manually.
+If you wish to take advantage of this feature, please send email to support@travis-ci.com, indicating which repository you would like to have it enabled.

 ## Introduction
 If your code is intended to be used on multiple operating systems (e.g., a Ruby gem, a Python library, a JVM application),